-This document outlines the acceptable use computers, networks, and related services at South College.
+This document outlines the acceptable use of computers, networks, and related services at South College.
 This code has been developed to ensure a quality computing environment that furthers the mission of the college, specifically related to enhancing the educational and administrative services of the college.
 It provides educational information, but its primary purpose is as a regulatory policy.
-Additional information for employees is found at section 6.19 of the Employee Handbook.